sujalpahwa30/React_Code/README.md

-# This is a repository for REACT coding part and its implementation and some part of Vite as well
+# This is a repository for REACT coding part and its implementation and some part of VITE as well